1JamesRoberts/NeuralNetworkFromScratch/README.md

 # NeuralNetwork for classification

--This Multi-Layer Perception Neural Network is built from scratch using only `NumPy`.
+- This Multi-Layer Perception Neural Network is built from scratch using only `NumPy`.
--It can be used to predict only Multi-Class classification.
+- It can be used to predict only Multi-Class classification.

 # DataSet
 ## MNIST DATASET (from keras)